-82 Lei No. 6.404 de 1976, arts.
-154 and 117, § 1.o
+88 Lei No. 6.404, de 15 de dezembro de 1976, D.O.U. de 17.12.1976 (Braz.), arts.
+154 and 117, § 1°.

-83 Cottrell, infra note 206, at 435 Since 1963 the Indian Companies Act itself has required that companies take account of the interests not only of their shareholders but also of the public (citing the amended section 398 of the Companies Act 1956).
+89 Cottrell, infra note 243, at 435.
+Since 1963 the Indian Companies Act itself has required that companies take account of the interests not only of their shareholders but also of the public (citing the amended section 398 of the Companies Act 1956).

-84 Umakanth Varottil, The Stakeholder Approach to Corporate Law: A Historical Perspective from India, in RESEARCH HANDBOOK ON THE HISTORY OF CORPORATE AND COMPANY LAW (Harwell Wells ed., 2018).
+90 Umakanth Varottil, The Stakeholder Approach to Corporate Law: A Historical Perspective from India, in RESEARCH HANDBOOK ON THE HISTORY OF CORPORATE AND COMPANY LAW (Harwell Wells ed., 2018).

-85 Companies Act 2013, § 166 and sch.
+91 Companies Act 2013, § 166 and sch.
 IV, II (5) and (6).
-For a discussion, see Afra Afsharipour, Redefining Corporate Purpose: An International Perspective, 40 SEATTLE U. L. REV. 465, 467 (2016-2017)
+For a discussion, see Afra Afsharipour, Redefining Corporate Purpose: An International Perspective, 40 SEATTLE U. L. REV. 465, 467 (2016-2017).

-86 Companies Act 2006 § 172 (UK).
+92 Companies Act 2006 § 172 (UK).

-87 Code civil, art.
+93 Code civil, art.
 1833, as amended by Loi n.
 2019-486 du 22 mai 2019 - art.
 169.

-88 Pargendler, supra note note 3, at 573 (citing the statutes of Kentucky, Minnesota, Nevada, Ohio, and Wyoming as examples).
+94 Pargendler, supra note 3, at 573 (citing the statutes of Kentucky, Minnesota, Nevada, Ohio, and Wyoming as examples).

-89 John Armour, Luca Enriques, Henry Hansmann & Reinier Kraakman, The Basic Governance Structure: The Interests of Shareholders as a Class, in THE ANATOMY OF CORPORATE LAW (3rd ed.), supra note 2, at 58 (examining the apportionment of power between shareholders and boards from a comparative perspective).
+95 John Armour, Luca Enriques, Henry Hansmann & Reinier Kraakman, The Basic Governance Structure: The Interests of Shareholders as a Class, in THE ANATOMY OF CORPORATE LAW (3rd ed.), supra note 2, at 58 (examining the apportionment of power between shareholders and boards from a comparative perspective).

-90 Luca Enriques, Henry Hansmann, Reinier Kraakman & Mariana Pargendler, The Basic Governance Structure: Minority Shareholders and Non-Shareholder Constituencies, in THE ANATOMY OF CORPORATE LAW (3rd ed.), supra note 2, at 98 ("[C]ourts are not well- placed to determine which policies maximize aggregate private welfare.
-This explains why, even where it is spelt out, a duty to pursue the corporation's interest (in this broad sense) is unenforceable").
-See also Holger Spamann & Jacob Fisher, Corporate Purpose: Theoretical and Empirical Foundations/Confusions, ECGI Law Working Paper 664/2022 ("even structural measures like employee co-determination hardly have detectable effects, let alone mere exhortations such as those in (unenforceable) nuances of (misunderstood) fiduciary duties").
+96 Luca Enriques, Henry Hansmann, Reinier Kraakman & Mariana Pargendler, The Basic Governance Structure: Minority Shareholders and Non-Shareholder Constituencies, in THE ANATOMY OF CORPORATE LAW (3rd ed.), supra note 2, at 98 ("[C]ourts are not well-placed to determine which policies maximize aggregate private welfare.
+This

-stakeholder-oriented innovations in the Global South, which, at least in theory, appear to have more teeth.
+This section, as this Article more generally, thus concentrates on distinct stakeholder-oriented innovations in the Global South, which, at least in theory, appear to have more teeth.

-India's Companies Act of 2013 attracted significant attention by introducing a requirement that large companies have a corporate social responsibility policy providing for spending of at least 2% percent of profits on CSR.
-Absent from the initial drafts of the proposed legislation, the CSR provision was inserted in the aftermath of the major Satyam scandal in 2009, which created the need to rebuild trust in corporate India.91 In the parliamentary debate preceding the adoption of the bill, economic inequality was a key consideration.
-The Minister of the State for Corporate Affairs justified the provision as offering a much-needed "perception correction" at a time of "big division in this country," as "the divide between the rich and the poor is getting bigger and bigger."92 The provision was also expected to minimize protest movements and buttress the popularity of the government's pro-business policies.93
+India's Companies Act of 2013 attracted significant attention by introducing a requirement that large companies have a corporate social responsibility (CSR) policy providing for spending of at least 2% percent of profits on CSR.97 Absent from the initial drafts of the proposed legislation, the CSR provision was inserted in the aftermath of the major Satyam scandal in 2009, which created the need to rebuild trust in corporate India.
+98 In the parliamentary debate, preceding the adoption of the bill, economic inequality was a key consideration.
+The Minister of the State for Corporate Affairs justified the provision as offering a much-needed "perception correction" at a time of "big division in this country," as "the divide between the rich and the poor is getting bigger and bigger."99 The provision was also expected to minimize protest movements and buttress the popularity of the government's pro-business policies.
+100